 It’s important to use a clean pot so that no remaining residue from the “warming of the cream/milk” remains.
 Because that will create an environment for the custard to stick and eventually scorch while heating.

-As the custard cooks it will thicken and coat the back of a wooden spoon.
-Check the temperature with a candy thermometer and once it reaches 165F it’s ready!
+- As the custard cooks it will thicken and coat the back of a wooden spoon.

 For the ultimate smooth and creamy texture, strain this mixture through a fine-mesh sieve into a large bowl.
 The straining will catch any bits of egg that overcooked and any lumps so that all you have left is a smooth silky ice cream base.